 The generosity of our friends, alumni and alumnae of The Catholic University of America has helped thousands of students afford a CUA education.
 Our exemplary academic courses, taught by experts in their fields, and our dedication to, and promotion of, our uniquely strong Catholic identity is furthered and strengthened by every gift.
-For 24 years, the American Cardinals Dinner has supported scholarship assistance at the University.
-Please plan to be in New York City for the 25th American Cardinals Dinner in 2014.
+For 25 years, the American Cardinals Dinner has supported scholarship assistance at the University.
+Please plan to be in St. Louis for the 26th American Cardinals Dinner on April 24, 2015.

 Following is a sample of what your scholarship support means to our students:

 The Catholic University of America granted me the wonderful opportunity to follow in the footsteps of several of my family members and study here when I received my financial aid package.
 I was awarded a merit scholarship, a parish scholarship, and an alumni scholarship.
 Two years later, I was invited to apply for and received the Ed McMahon Scholarship, a scholarship that is awarded to one Drama student every year and, through continued support for the endowment, is now also awarded to one Media Studies student as well.
 As a result of this aid, I have a well-rounded education, both academically and personally, for which I am incredibly thankful.